ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

   // If user pass True, thread won't start automatically inherited Create(True);

-  // Free threads on terminate.
+  // Not free threads on terminate.
+  // Threads will be freed from the main thread.
-  FreeOnTerminate := True;
+  FreeOnTerminate := False;

   // Assign critical section
   self.cs := criticalSection;